-Below is a list of the names, ages, and positions of our executive officers, and a brief summary of the business experience of our executive officers (ages as of March 16, 2022).
+Below is a list of the names, ages, and positions of our executive officers, and a brief summary of the business experience of our executive officers (ages as of March 16, 2023).

-Name Age Position Name Sean F. McClain 47 President and Chief Executive Officer, Director Kevin A. Van Asdalan 44 Chief Financial Officer and Treasurer James A. Shaw 50 Vice President of Operations Scott Hill 55 Vice President of Business Development John Ciroli 51 Vice President, General Counsel and Secretary Sharon Frank 65 Vice President of Environmental, Health and Safety
+Name Age Position Sean F. McClain 48 President and Chief Executive Officer, Director Kevin A. Van Asdalan 45 Chief Financial Officer and Treasurer James A. Shaw 51 Vice President of Operations Scott Hill 56 Vice President of Business Development John Ciroli 52 Chief Legal Officer and Secretary Sharon Frank 66 Vice President of Environmental, Health and Safety

 Sean F. McClain.
 Mr. McClain has served as our President and Chief Executive Officer and a member of our Board of Directors (the "Board") since January 4, 2021.
-He previously served as a member of the Board of Directors of MNK from August 2014 until January 2021 and as its President and Chief Executive Officer since September 2019 and Chief Financial Officer of Montauk Energy Holdings ("MEH" from April 2011 until August 2014.
-Prior to such roles, Mr. McClain served as MNK's Chief Financial Officer from August 2014 until September 2019.
+He previously served as a member of the Board of Directors of MNK from August 2014 until March 2023 and as its President and Chief Executive Officer since September 2019.
+Mr. McClain resigned as a member of the Board of Directors of MNK at the MNK March 2023 annual general meeting.
+Mr. McClain served as MNK's Chief Financial Officer from August 2014 until September 2019 and as the Chief Financial Officer of Montauk Energy Holdings ("MEH") from April 2011 until August 2014.
 Prior to joining MNK and its affiliates, he held various management positions with BPL Global Limited, Bayer A.G. and Dick's Sporting Goods, Inc. and was in public accounting at Arthur Andersen LLP.
 He has over 25 years of business and financial management experience.
 He is a Certified Public Accountant.

 Kevin A. Van Asdalan.
 Mr. Van Asdalan has served as our Chief Financial Officer and Treasurer since January 4, 2021.
-He previously served as a member of the Board of Directors of MNK from September 2019 to January 2021, and as Chief Financial Officer of MEH.
-Prior to that time he was Controller of MEH from March 2018 to September 2019.
+He previously served as a member of the Board of Directors of MNK from September 2019 to March 2023, and as Chief Financial Officer of MEH.
+Mr. Van Asdalan resigned as a member of the Board of Directors of MNK at the MNK March 2023 annual general meeting.
+Prior to that time, he was Controller of MEH from March 2018 to September 2019.
 Prior to joining MEH, Mr. Van Asdalan served as Controller, Construction Products, Controller, Tubular Products, and Manager of External Financial Reporting at the L.B.
 Foster Company, a manufacturer and distributor of products and provider of service for transportation and energy infrastructure ("L.B.
 Foster"), from July 2011 to March 2018.
 Prior to L.B.
 Foster, Mr. Van Asdalan held senior associate positions at PricewaterhouseCoopers LLP and Sisterson & Co LLP, both accounting firms.
 He has 20 years of business and financial management experience including accounting, financial reporting, corporate compliance and acquisitions.
 He is a Certified Public Accountant and Chartered Global Management Accountant.